KarinaRdk/Simple-GRPC/README.md

 # Description
 The GPRS Data Transmission and Analysis System is a Go-based application designed to transmit and analyze frequency data over a network.
 It utilizes gRPC for efficient and secure communication between a client and a server, with the client processing and storing the transmitted data in a PostgreSQL database.
 This system aims to demonstrate the capabilities of gRPC, PostgreSQL, and Go for building scalable and efficient data transmission and analysis solutions.

-# Prerequisites
-Go 1.16 or higher

-PostgreSQL 13 or higher

-gRPC and Protocol Buffers

 # Steps
 Clone the repository to your local machine.